March 1, 2023 CANCELLED DUE TO A LACK OF REGISTRATIONS.

 "This is was eye opening & very informative with examples that are actually helpful!"

 "I feel more comfortable working with my students.
 I also appreciate the resources that she recommended!"

-With up to 80% of individuals with disabilities reportedly becoming the victims of sexual/physical abuse or crimes by the time they reach adulthood, the topics of hygiene, puberty, and sexuality are imperative to safety.
+With up to 80% of individuals with disabilities reportedly becoming the victims of sexual/physical abuse or crimes by the time they reach adulthood, the topics of hygiene, puberty, and sexual development are imperative to safety.
 Unfortunately, these topics are often overlooked.
-Strategies for teaching hygiene, puberty, and sexuality with an emphasis on safety will be discussed.
+Strategies for teaching hygiene, puberty, and sexual development with an emphasis on safety will be discussed.